ordinators/ordinator/CONFIGURATION.md

 ### `[profiles.<name>]`
 - `files` (array of strings): List of files tracked by this profile.
+  - Managed by `ordinator watch` and `ordinator unwatch` commands
+  - Files are stored in `files/<profile>/` subdirectories
+  - Updated by `ordinator add` command
+- `secrets` (array of strings): List of encrypted files tracked by this profile.
+  - Managed by `ordinator secrets watch` and `ordinator secrets unwatch` commands
+  - Files are stored encrypted in `files/<profile>/` subdirectories
+  - Updated by `ordinator secrets add` command (secure workflow)
 - `directories` (array of strings): List of directories tracked by this profile.
+  - Managed by `ordinator watch` and `ordinator unwatch` commands
+  - Directories are stored in `files/<profile>/` subdirectories
+  - Updated by `ordinator add` command
 - `homebrew_packages` (array of strings, optional): List of Homebrew packages to install for this profile.
   - Can include both formulae and casks
   - Packages are installed using `brew install` for formulae and `brew install --cask` for casks